 Register to vote

-If you want to vote in an election you must register to vote at GOV.UK.
+If you want to vote in the General Election on Thursday 7 May you must register to vote at GOV.UK.

 Change your details on the Electoral Register